 Beginning in childhood we are taught that we can’t act on our own.
 We have to wait for permission from our parents and other adults with authority.

 As a result we were conditioned to wait for permission.

 This is the complete opposite of what women are taught.
 We are taught that “the system” oppresses us and won’t let us exercise our empowerment.

-But are you sure?
+But are you sure this is true?

 Or is this just what you are conditioned to believe?

 If you want to do something do you ask permission of the person in authority?
 What do you do if they tell you “No?”
 Do you immediately back down?
 Or do you challenge:

 From my experience working with and managing men, I can tell you that men immediately challenge any restriction because they interpret it as limiting their empowerment and self-determination.

 Actually most men don’t even ask for permission.
 They just go and do what they think is best.
 This is because men value their right to do what they want, how they want, when they want.
 They value being autonomous.

 This is the real reason why men want to rise to the top in an organization.
 At the top they have more autonomy.
 To men this more important than having the power to control others.
 (Men know how difficult it really is to control other men so they don’t try.)